Here’s a boring fact you might not know about me:

-I eat Mexican food at least once or twice a week, usually in the form of tacos.
+I eat Mexican food at least once (but usually twice) a week…mostly in the form of tacos.

 Besides being delicious, tacos are the ultimate quick and easy 15-minute meal.
 They’re fresh, healthy (usually), and bursting with endless possibilities when it comes to fillings, so you never get sick and tired of eating the same ol’ thing…which (check, check, check) makes them a staple in my weekly meal plan.